Who can use this Maintenance Services Contract?

 This Maintenance Services Agreement is a straightforward agreement under which a contractor provides maintenance services to a client.

-Biased in favour of the company providing services, the contract can be used for maintenance of equipment, plant or buildings: details of the precise services will be set out in a schedule together with the fees and expenses.
+Biased in favour of the company providing the services, the contract can be used for maintenance of equipment, plant or buildings: details of the precise services will be set out in a schedule together with the fees and expenses.

 - contract formation